 Files on disks or SFS directories are not affected if the system malfunctions.
-But a new file that you are creating or the changes you are making to an existing file might be lost if the system fails.
-You can minimize the risk of losing your data with the SET AUTOSAVE subcommand.
+But a new file you are creating or the changes you are making to an existing file might be lost if the system fails.
+You can minimize the risk of losing your data with the SET where n is the number of typed in or changed lines.

+AUTOSAVE subcommand.
 It causes your file to be written to disk or SFS directory (or saved) after you have typed in or changed a certain number of lines.
-Its format is:
+Its format set autosave 10